Blended Finance Knowledge Test

 Highest score answer: «More than 750»

-Background: This is the state of the market as of early 2023 (reported by Convergence) – with a tendency for growth but challenges ahead, too.
+Background: The latest deal tracker counts more than 1,100 blended finance deals globally by the end of 2023 (reported by Convergence) – with a tendency for growth but challenges ahead, too.

 Question 12: What would you say is the typical deal size of a Blended Finance transaction?